Blog

 Did you know that most people have several retirement accounts that they are unaware of?
 Many professionals retire without their full savings amount because these accounts get lost in the wash.
 The reason for this is individual employer retirement plans.
 Each time you take a job with retirement benefits, most likely a new account is opened and managed in your name to host contributions from you and your employer.
 When you get a new job, they open a new retirement account for you according to the terms of your new employment contract.

-So how many retirement savings accounts are still floating around with your name on them?
-How many past employers are managing a portion of your total retirement or have abandoned your account to the care of a nearby bank?
+So how many savings accounts are still floating around with your name on them?
+How many past employers are managing a portion of your total planned savings or have abandoned your account to the care of a nearby bank?
 Don’t lose those years of work and savings.
-Here’s how to assess and reclaim your scattered retirement accounts.
+Here’s how to assess and reclaim your scattered accounts.

 Hunt for Treasure: Taking Stock of Your Retirement Accounts